Teacher Education Programs

 SUNY Optometry 3-4 Program

-A seven-year cooperative degree program, yielding a baccalaureate degree from SUNY Oneonta and the Doctor of Optometry degree from SUNY Optometry (Manhattan), is available to students who combine selected Liberal Arts majors with the prescribed Optometry degree requirements.
+A seven-year cooperative joint-degree program, yielding a baccalaureate degree from SUNY Oneonta and the Doctor of Optometry degree from SUNY Optometry (Manhattan), is available to students who combine selected Liberal Arts majors with the prescribed Optometry degree requirements.
 There are two steps in the application to SUNY Optometry, with Step 1 requiring the student apply to the 3-4 program as either a senior high school student or as an undergraduate sophomore student and Step 2 requiring the student formally apply to the Doctor of Optometry Program at SUNY Optometry.

 Students accepted into this program will complete a major in Biology, Chemistry, or Psychology at SUNY Oneonta and will also be required to take the Optometry Admission Test as part of the transfer process.
 Interested high school students should contact the 3-4 program coordinator at SUNY Optometry and interested SUNY Oneonta students should contact both the Pre-Health Professions Program Coordinator at SUNY Oneonta and the 3-4 program coordinator at SUNY Optometry as early as possible in the freshman year.